tprasadtp/ubuntu-post-install/README.md

 Linux Mint 18       Sarah
 Linux-Mint 18.1     Serena
 Linux-Mint 18.2     Sonya
-Linux-Mint 18.3     Sylvia (Upcoming Release) Elementary-OS       Freya
+Linux-Mint 18.3     Sylvia
+Elementary-OS       Freya
 Elementary-OS       Loki
 Elementary-OS       Juno (Upcoming Release)
 Official Ubuntu Flavors for above mentioned Ubuntu releases.
 ```
 * Though 32 bit is supported, Testing in Travis CI, containers and locally all are done using 64 bit machine, host, vm and containers.
 If something breaks please report it and use it with caution.
 * Support for Ubuntu 18.04 Daily builds, Elementary OS Juno and Mint 18.3 is **experimental** and things might break.
 They have not been released in stable release channels and are considered beta/ alpha or development versions of the release.
 It is strongly advised to use them in a chroot or a virtualized environments and not as a daily driver.
+* Linux mint 18.3 uses a new appstore from which you can directly install Chrome and other popular tools.
+There may be some conflicts in the `/etc/apt/sources.list.d` where single repository is configured multiple times with same priority.
+Use it with caution.
+The scripts are not tested on Travis on Linux Mint.
+However in most cases it should be fine as it works well with Xenial.
 * Tests for Bionic are done using docker images from `https://partner-images.canonical.com/core/bionic/` or `http://cdimage.ubuntu.com/ubuntu-base/daily` and are **allowed** to fail on travis CI jobs.

 >   **Script will exit if it does not recognize the distribution.**